cchun01/CodeBlue/README.txt

 Link to Build History: https://github.com/cchun01/CodeBlue/actions

 Beta Release Instructions to set up environment:

 Access most recent version of fEMR Operational Dashboard on Tableau to work:
 - First, try the link here and in this github repo: https://10az.online.tableau.com/#/site/cpsecapstonefemrdashboard/views/Sprint12Prototype/MainLandingPage?:iid=1
 If the above does NOT WORK try the below methods:
 - Ask for Tableau Cloud access from Professor Klingenberg first.
 Once that is done, you should be able to go on Tableau Cloud and see our most recent work after logging in with credentials.
  	- You can also view the dashboard view on our project website.
-Our workbook that we use for version control is called "Sprint 12 Prototype" as of 5/19/23.
+Our workbook that we use for version control is called "Sprint 12 Prototype" as of 6/13/23.
-Ask Colin for access and then press Edit in any workbook on the Sprint 9 project.
+Ask Colin for access and then press Edit in any workbook on the Sprint 12 Prototype project.
 Click "Publish As" on the top right and make your own Dashboard to build upon.